understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/Kinesis_Streams_Emitting_Data_to_AWS_Services.md

 ##### Connector Library Pipeline

-* records are retrieved from the stream, then transformed according to a user-defined data model
+* Records are retrieved from the stream, then transformed according to a user-defined data model

 * Then buffered for batch processing